w3bdesign/wp-algolia-woo-indexer/README.md

-# algolia-woo-indexer
+# Algolia Woocommerce Indexer

- Index Woocommerce products to Algolia
+Wordpress plugin that transfers products from Woocommerce to Algolia.

+Currently a work in progress.

+Originally intended for private use, but I may improve this and publish it publicly.